Röskva would like higher matching contributions from the municipalities to preschools

 Röskva has been fighting for a long time for lessons to end before the preschool closing time.
 It is unacceptable that parents cannot attend lessons because family life is not taken into account during the scheduling of classes.
 In those incidences where these demands cannot be met a solution might be, for example, to having lecture recordings accessible online.
 Also, Röskva believes it to be necessary for all buildings of the University of Iceland to have high chairs and changing stations to change diapers.
 Röskva also recommends for Háma to begin sales of baby food.

-Röskva wants children’s subsistence to be regardless of study progress.
+Röskva wants children’s subsistence to be regardless of study progress

 Children’s subsistence should not be dependent on their parent’s study progress.
-If a parent is unable to finish the minimal credit requirement, at least part of the loan should be payed out so that parents can support their children despite their academic failures.
+If a parent is unable to finish the minimal credit requirement, at least part of the loan should be paid out so that parents can support their children despite their academic failures.

 Child-friendly spaces at the University campus